parrt/ml-articles/gradient-boosting/L1-loss.md

 plt.show()
 </pyfig>

+## Two perspectives on training weak models for L1 loss

 <img style="float:right;margin:0px 0px 0px 0;" src="images/stubs-mae-delta1.svg" width="30%">  As we did in the first article, our goal is to create a series of nudges, $\Delta_m$, that gradually shift our initial approximation, $f_0(X)$, towards the true target rent vector, $\vec y$.
 The first stump, $\Delta_1$, should be trained on $sign(\vec y - F_0(X))$, as opposed to the residual vector itself, and let's choose a split point of 850 because that groups the sign values into two similar (low variance) groups, $[-1, 0, 1]$ and $[1,1]$.
 Because we are dealing with $L_1$ absolute difference and not $L_2$ squared difference, stumps should predict the median, not the mean, of the observations in each leaf.
 That means $\Delta_1$ would predict  -1 for $\vec x$\<850 and 1 for $\vec x$>=850.

 Without the distance to the target as part of our $\Delta_m$ nudges, however, the composite model $F_m(X)$ would step towards rent target vector $\vec y$ very slowly, one dollar at a time per observation.
 We need to weight the $\Delta_m$ predictions so that the algorithm takes bigger steps.
 Unfortunately, we can't use a single weight per stage, like $w_m \Delta_m(\vec x)$, because it might force the composite model predictions to oscillate around but never reach an accurate prediction.
 A global weight per stage is just too coarse to allow tight convergence to $\vec y$ for all $\hat y_i$ simultaneously.
 For example, if we set $w_1=100$ to get the fourth and fifth data points from 1150 to 1250 in one step, that would also push the other points very far below their true targets: